 Biggest Garden Mistakes

 Gardening and gardens are great for physical and mental health.
-However, there are important things you need to be doing and not doing, in terms of avoiding common mistakes for those who are new to it.
+However, there are important things you need to be doing and not doing when maintaining your garden, in terms of avoiding common mistakes for those who are new to it.
 Here are a dozen tips for starters.

 Planting Too Soon